BrodyVoth/spotify-viz/README.md

 #### Getting Started

 You'll find the front-end entry in `/client/index.js`.
 Included in the project is `example.js`, which you'll see when you first run the project and authenticate with Spotify. `template.js` is what I intended to be your starting point.

+Ping me if you have any comments or questions!
+My contact info is available on my website: https://zachwinter.com/